Updated: May 31, 2022

 We will start this section with information that might be helpful before/ during training, specifically on possible types of placement you will be getting in Year 1.
 We collated this segment based on feedback obtained from current trainees.
 Then we will end with something that most trainees who have not worked in the UK prior to training easily feel confused about.

 The National Health Service (NHS) is the umbrella term for the publicly funded health care system in the United Kingdom.

-It is based on clinical need, not ability to pay.
+3. Access to NHS services is based on clinical need, not an individual’s ability to pay.

 How does this link with Mental Health?

 Mental health services are free within the NHS, in some cases service users will need a referral from their GP or other healthcare professionals to access specialised services.
 Primary care services (see Figure 1) tend to accept service users who self-refer.

 Figure 1.
 An explanation of the stepped care model, Reprinted from Student health and wellbeing slide show by Reynolds, S. from http://slideplayer.com/.2018

 As a Trainee Clinical Psychologist, where will my placement be?

 (Your placement will vary depending on the region and universities you will be studying at.
 For example, University of Exeter may have a Child and Adolescent Mental Health placement instead of an adult mental health service).

 We tend to be in adult mental health services for our first year of training, then we will move on to either older adult, physical health, or child and adolescents’ services in second year.
 For the purpose of this guide, we will only highlight possible services you will be in in the first year.
 The course will provide you with more information on your induction day and throughout your training.
 The course will provide you with more information on your induction day and throughout the training.
 Also, feel free to have conversations with peers you’ll meet in the course as they will be able to share more insights and experiences working in different services.